iawerczuk/iawerczuk/README.md

 - 🙋🏼‍♀️ Hi, I’m Izabela Awerczuk @iawerczuk
 - 🙌🏻 I'm PT working with orthopaedics
-- 👀 I’m interested in creating sth from nothing (almost)
+- 👀 I’m interested in creating sth cool from nothing
 - 📚 I’m currently learning frontend (html, css, js, react and all around)
 - 👩🏼‍💻 I’m looking to collaborate as junior frontend developer
 - 📫 How to reach me awerczuk.izabela@gmail.com